 Photographers spend a lot of time waiting for the sun to rise.
 The so-called “magic hour,” when light can be amazing, is often coincided to be 1/2 hour before and a 1/2 hour after sunset.
 On a frigid November morning I decide to chase the light, and in the process try to catch a glimpse of a comet.
 I position myself on a limestone slab overlooking Lake Winnebago in the city of Oshkosh, Wisconsin.
 Ice covers the bay behind me, and looking to the east across the rest of the lake, ice mostly covers the rocky shore.
 I mount my camera on the tripod, ready for shooting.
-As I walked to the point earlier a pair of duck hunters arrived, and similarly set up for a morning’s shooting.
-As I sit on my rock with the wind to my back I look out over the lake.
+As I walked to the point earlier a pair of duck hunters arrived and similarly set up for a morning’s shooting.
+As I sit on my rock with the wind to my back, I look out over the lake.
 Here and there are small flocks of ducks, some calling back and forth an hour before the sun’s appearance.
 I predict the duck hunters will have luck.

 By accident I happen to look the way of the duck hunters and watch two ducks tumble from the sky, a moment later I hear two shots.
-I saw the birds too briefly to identify them, but their small silhouettes against the slow brightening sky tell me they were not the mallards I heard calling earlier.
+I saw the birds too briefly to identify them, but their small silhouettes against the slowly brightening sky tell me they were not the mallards I heard calling earlier.
 I check my phone for the time; about one minute after the hunting hours begin, lucky.
-As the sky changes I too have a bit of luck, there was no spectacular light this morning, but it is satisfying to watch the stars fade, and the sun rise.
+As the sky changes I too have a bit of luck, there was no spectacular light this morning, but it is satisfying to watch the stars fade, and the sunrise.